Mindfulness — a moment-by-moment awareness of ourselves and the world around us. Scroll down to find all our articles on mindfulness.

-Though it is not a modern invention, modern science has confirmed the effectiveness of Mindfulness.
-A growing body of research into the field of mindfulness, using the latest technology and machines, confirms the exceptional advantages of mindfulness on our psychological health.
+Though it is not a modern invention, however, modern science has confirmed the effectiveness of mindfulness on our psychological health.
+For one, mindfulness training can reduce our flight-or-fright stress response.

 Definitions of Mindfulness

 - Mindfulness is a state of active, open attention on the present.
 When you’re mindful, you observe your thoughts and feelings from a distance, without judging them good or bad.
 Instead of letting your life pass you by, mindfulness means living in the moment and awakening to experience. – Psychology Today

 - Mindfulness also involves acceptance, meaning that we pay attention to our thoughts and feelings without judging them—without believing, for instance, that there’s a “right” or “wrong” way to think or feel in a given moment.
 When we practice mindfulness, our thoughts tune into what we’re sensing in the present moment rather than rehashing the past or imagining the future. – Greater Good

 - Mindfulness involves a series of attention-training practices and cognitive strategies that can help you unhook from unproductive thought patterns and behaviors.
 It involves learning to pay attention to the present moment rather than worrying or dwelling in the past.
 It also involves developing an attitude of friendliness toward yourself, as opposed to criticism or judgement. – Monash University